THREATQ FOR:

 The Power of ThreatQ

-The ThreatQ Platform has taken a threat-centric approach to security operations.
+The ThreatQ Platform has taken a data-driven approach to security operations.
 This approach allows security teams to prioritize based on threat and risk, collaborate across teams, automate actions and workflows and integrate point products into a single security infrastructure.

 Learn how ThreatQ supports different use cases: